ornao/pp4/README.md

 #### COULD HAVE

-5. As a user, I want a means of contacting the site owner with any questions, queries, or special requests As a user, i want to be able to see an interactive map of where the campsite is
+5. As a user, I want a means of contacting the site owner with any questions, queries, or special requests
+6. As a user, i want to be able to see an interactive map of where the campsite is

 #### WON'T HAVE

-As a user i want to have real-time weather reports for days of my stay available when booking
+7. As a user i want to have real-time weather reports for days of my stay available when booking

-### Admin/Authorised User
+### Admin/Site Owner

 #### MUST HAVE

 1. As an admin, I can log in and access the back end of the site
 2. As an admin, I can manually add a booking so that I can accomodate bookings lodged through phone or email
+As a site owner, I want the customers to have a means of communicating with me on website As a site owner, I want site to be fully responisve and acessible As a site owner, i want all user entered data to be validated to reduce errors on database As a site owner, I want only logged in users to view details of their bookings

 #### SHOULD HAVE